1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 ### Conclusions

 The implementation proved SaltStack can fully replace Ansible for configuration management within the Vagrant environment.
 Salt-SSH required extra configuration (cache path, SSH trust, roster permissions) but ultimately achieved full automation.
 The workflow is now entirely agentless, this means Salt remotely configures both VMs using SSH keys.
 The final state deployment confirms successful orchestration of both the database and the application layer.
+With the use of
+salt-ssh -c /home/vagrant/salt_config/etc '*' state.apply full_setup
+we can make our setup reproducible and automatic using a YAML setup which was structured under /srv/salt directory.

 ## Advantages of SaltStack in this Context

 Faster parallel provisioning of both VMs through ZeroMQ.
 Continuous state enforcement (automatic remediation).
 Clean separation of declarative state files (.sls).
 Same Vagrant environment reused with minimal changes.

 ## Limitations

 Slightly higher initial setup (roster or minion keys).
 Requires understanding of YAML and Jinja templating.

-## Conclusion
+## Final Conclusion
 SaltStack provides a fully equivalent alternative to Ansible for CA4 Week 1, achieving the same deployment and configuration goals while offering faster, event-driven execution and long-term state management.
 Using the existing Vagrant VMs from CA3, all configuration steps—application deployment, H2 database setup, password policy, user management, and health verification—are automated declaratively through SaltStack.